KarimMesallam/CogniTrade/README.md

 ### Running Tests

-The project uses pytest for unit testing.
+The project uses pytest for unit testing with a focus on high code coverage.
 To run the tests:

 ```bash
 # Run all tests